Paideieitor/White2Updates/README.md

   - Infinite Repel: a/0/0/2 modification needed (files 63, 64, 481 and 482)
   - Dynamic Speed: No modifications needed
   - Item Expansion: all modifications needed (these contain the changes for Infinite Rare Candy and Infinite Repel, so you will have to manualy change the files 63, 64, 481 and 482 with CTRMap if you want the Item Expansion with out those features)
+  - Terrains: a/0/0/2 modification needed (files 18 and 19)
 To apply this modifications follow this steps (I will use the a002 folder as an example, but all other folders work the same):
   - The name of each folder points to a specific NARC file in the game, so a002 is the a/0/0/2 NARC
   - Once you know the NARC go to the folder of the CTRMap Project and go to the path [CTRMap Project path]/vfs/[narc], in this case [CTRMap Project path]/vfs/a/0/0/2